awslabs/damo/USAGE.md

 `damo stop` stops the running DAMON.

 The command exits immediately after stopping DAMON.
-It exists with exit value `0` if it successfully terminated DAMON.
+It exits with exit value `0` if it successfully terminated DAMON.
 Otherwise, the exit value will be non-zero.